1971 Pakistan Military Officers' Revolt

-1971 Pakistan Military Officer's Revolt, also known as the Majors and Colonels Revolt, refers to the deposition of the Yahya Khan's regime in Pakistan by Brigadier Farrukh Bakht Ali, Brigadier Iqbal Mehdi Shah, Colonel Aleem Afridi, Colonel Agha Javed Iqbal, Lt Col Mohammed Khursheed Hussain and other officers.
-Their action overthrew the government, transferring power to the elected civilian representatives.
+1971 Pakistan Military Officer's Revolt, also known as the Majors and Colonels Revolt, refers to the deposition of the Yahya Khan's regime in Pakistan by Pakistani military officers such as Brigadier Farrukh Bakht Ali, Brigadier Iqbal Mehdi Shah, Colonel Aleem Afridi, Colonel Agha Javed Iqbal, Lt Col Mohammed Khursheed Hussain and other officers.
+Their goal was to overthrow the government and transferring power to the elected civilian representatives.
 The revolt succeeded as General Yahya Khan and his government resigned, with Zulfikar Ali Bhutto then taking power as president of Pakistan.

 Background

-The plan to separate East Pakistan from Pakistan had been in plans since 1962 when then president Ayub Khan had requested assistance of West Pakistani politician Abdul Wali Khan to ensure a breakup of Pakistan into two parts, but he refused and insisted to work against him.
+The plan to separate East Pakistan from Pakistan had been suggested since 1962 when then president Ayub Khan had requested assistance of West Pakistani politician Abdul Wali Khan to ensure a breakup of Pakistan into two parts, but he refused and insisted to work against him.
 Ayub also offered an independent East Pakistan to Muhammad Ibrahim, who was the minister of law in Pakistan and a Bengali.
 Ayub removed Ibrahim because of his refusal and replaced him with Muhammad Munir, who was supportive of Ayub in his attempt to break up Pakistan.

-During Operation Searchlight in 1971, civilians were killed and raped and Bengali nationalists retributed in equal amounts of violence on the non-Bengali Muhajir community.
-Due to Operation Searchlight, the Bengali Police and Military personnel mutinied and thus the start of the Bangladesh Liberation War.
+The Santahar massacre (perpetrated by the Mukti Bahini, the Bengali resistance force, and Bengali mobs) led to the deaths of more than 14,000 Muhajirs, Biharis, and West Pakistanis was used by the Pakistan Army as a justification to launch Operation Searchlight against the Bengali nationalist movement.
+During Operation Searchlight in 1971, many civilians were killed and Bengali nationalists retributed equal amounts of violence on the communities of Muhajirs, Biharis, and West Pakistanis.
+Due to Operation Searchlight, the Pakistani policemen and military personnel of Bengali origin had deserted and defected to the Mukti Bahini, which led to the start of the Bangladesh Liberation War.

-When the news of Pakistan's surrender was broadcast by West Pakistani media, the spontaneous and overwhelming public anger over the nation's defeat by Bangladeshi rebels and the Indian Army, and over the breakup of Pakistan into two parts, boiled into street demonstrations throughout Pakistan.
+When the news of Pakistan's surrender was broadcast by Pakistani media, the spontaneous and overwhelming public anger over the defeat and over the breakup of Pakistan into two parts led to street demonstrations throughout Pakistan.